OliveMedia/media-news-package/README.md

 # Installation
 * No need to add providers in config/app.php since laravel auto package discovery feature is added

-1. In order to install UserModule Package, just add the following to your composer.json  file in your laravel project              installation project.
+1. In order to install UserModule Package, just add the following to your composer.json  file in your laravel project and update the composer              installation project.
 Then run  composer update

 # Usage
 * The resource url for news is news which prefixed by console ie https://yourdomain.com/console/news